hetalang/heta-specifications/classes.md

 **Parent:** [Component](#component)

-*This is experimental and not supported in most exports*
+*This is an experimental and not supported in most exports*

 `@SimpleTask` describes settings for simulation of the model based on particular namespace.